Hedley Mascot Mine

-Mascot Mine of Hedley was a gold mine on Nickel Plate Mountain at Hedley in the Similkameen region of southern British Columbia.
+Mascot Mine of Hedley was a gold mine on Nickel Plate Mountain at Hedley in the Similkameen region of southern British Columbia, Canada.

 Discovery

 In 1899, aware that prospectors rarely staked claims on near vertical terrain, Duncan Woods studied a map of what became known as Nickel Plate Mountain.
 Noting an almost 40 acre sliver on the edge of a precipice, which plunged 2900 ft down to Twenty Mile (Hedley) Creek, he staked his claim.

 Dormant

 Choosing the Mascot as a name, but unable to secure development funds, his only activity was paying the fee each year to maintain title.
 To access a separate part of its property, the Daly Reduction Company (DRC) approached Woods in 1904.
 However, he rejected the offer to tunnel through and mine his claim.
 When DRC had the properties resurveyed, the Mascot claim shrank to only 17 acre.
 In 1909, the Hedley Gold Mining Co.
 (HGM) bought the DRC operation.
 In 1920, HGM gained government permission to cut a 200 ft tunnel through the Mascot claim, without paying compensation.